tlamedia/gtm-kit/readme.txt

 ## Flexible container implementation

 Depending on how you use Google Tag Manager you can delay the loading of the container script until the browser is idle.
-You can furthermore extend te delay with a timer.
 This may be relevant to you be if are focusing on pagespeed.

 You may enter a custom domain name if you are using a custom server side GTM (sGTM) container for tracking.
 It's also possible to specify a custom loader.
+GTM Kit has full support for Stape server GTM hosting.

 ## Post data